 $100 one-time fee for the expedited prep demo permit at the Commercial Walk-through counter

 $100 standard fee for each additional trade-specific permit

 This fee structure is based on framing and demolition costs having been included in the plan set submitted to Log In; if they were not, their valuation will be included at the Walk-through counter and the above fees will differ.

 The prep demo permit path is predicated on the understanding that building and zoning code review of submitted plans is not complete.
 Changes may be required to items installed under these expedited permits.
 The general contractor, owner, developer, and subcontractors may bear the risk of increased costs and delays due to change orders.
 Denver assumes no responsibility or liability for work completed that requires corrective measures and/or remediation.

 To prevent breaks, low-pressure issues, and health risks, replace water service lines that are older than 50 years or that are made of non-copper materials, particularly lead and galvanized pipe.
 Contact Denver Water Sales Administration to find out if the water lines on your property need to be replaced.

 The review and permitting process varies according to the size and location of your project.
-The following is a list of what may be required.
-A list of the reviews and permits needed for your specific project will be identified upon completion of the pre-application/concept review.
+The following is a list of what may be needed.